tchapman222/PersonalWebsite/_pages/grey.md

 post_date: 2018-02-28 22:39:09
 ---
 Grey: The Life of Jean Tatlock

-How the A-bomb destroyed those who made it
+<h4>How the A-bomb not only destroyed  Hiroshima,  but also those who made it</h4>
 &nbsp;

 <a href="//54.191.183.110/bootstrap/Grey/finalAnimation.mp4">Ending</a>